 Should a student fail to attain the Teachers’ Standards, required for QTS recommendation, but achieve 60 credits at level 7, they will be eligible for the exit award of Postgraduate Certificate (PG Cert.) in Education, Teaching and Learning without the recommendation for QTS.

 For all ITE programmes we have been granted derogation as follows:

 - Derogation in order that students must pass all modules without compensation

 - Derogation in order that students must pass all components in all modules without compensation

 This is justified because of the requirement that students address the Teachers’ Standards which have been carefully mapped onto each module to ensure full coverage.
 Students need to pass all components of all modules in order to have the evidence of meeting, at a good level or above, the Teachers' Standards in their university and school-based learning.

-All applicants are required by the National College for Teaching and Leadership to hold GCSE Grade C or above, in English, Mathematics and Science (or acceptable equivalents).
+All applicants are required by the National College for Teaching and Leadership to hold GCSE Grade C or above, in English and Mathematics (or acceptable equivalents).

-Applicants will also need to be able to provide evidence of relevant experience in schools and/or settings.
+Applicants will also need to be able to provide evidence of relevant experience in schools.